Best AI Medical Scribe Australia 2026:

 i-Scribe is an Australian AI medical documentation platform that positions itself specifically for specialist clinics.
 Its founding team consists of doctors, and it integrates with several of the same practice management systems as Medow, including Genie, Gentu, and others.

-For specialists evaluating the market, i-Scribe is the closest competitor to Medow and worth including in any shortlist.
+For specialists evaluating the market, i-Scribe is the closest competitor to Medow and is worth including in any shortlist.
 It is more specialist-focused than Heidi or Lyrebird, and some doctors find its outputs to be concise and useful.

 That said, there are limitations that matter in specialist workflows.
 The Genie integration syncs once every 24 hours, significantly behind Medow's 10-minute sync, which causes friction when last-minute appointment changes are not reflected in the tool. i-Scribe's AI has been reported to make inferences and draw conclusions not explicitly stated by the doctor, which raises accuracy concerns for specialist documentation where precision matters.
 Elixir integration for New Zealand clinics is not currently offered.